ONSdigital/sdx-seft-publisher-service/README.md

 ## What is this for?

 This service takes files produced by internal systems and publishes them out to the ONS RAS platform running in the cloud.
-The legacy internal systems do not currently have the ability to publish directly so this service provides a service layer shim to enable the files to be moved as required.

-Once the internal systems are fully redeveloped this service will be either retired or retooled and integrated into the new platform.
+Th

 ## Getting started